-- Software Programmability – OpenFlow-based Peering fabric
+- Software Programmability – OpenFlow-like Peering fabric

 - Testability – Loosely coupled components allow software practices to be applied.

-- Manageability – Large scale operations must be safe, automated and incremental
+- Manageability – Large-scale operations must be safe, automated and incremental

 - Hierarchical control plane – Global and local controllers with different functions allow the system to scale